Multipass Tutorial - macOS

-Multipass is a flexible, powerful tool that can be used for many purposes.
-In its simplest form, it can be used to quickly create and destroy Ubuntu VMs (instances) on any host machine.
-Used to a fuller extent, Multipass is a local mini-cloud on your laptop, allowing the testing and development of multi-instance or container-based cloud applications.
+Multipass is a flexible and powerful tool that can be used for many purposes.
+In its simplest form, you can use it to quickly create and destroy Ubuntu VMs (instances) on any host machine.
+But you can also use Multipass to build a local mini-cloud on your laptop, to test and develop multi-instance or container-based cloud applications.

 Install Multipass